rajafawady/ghori_test/tests/TEST_STRATEGY.md

-# CV Matcher Database Testing Strategy with pgTAP
+# CV Matcher Database Testing Strategy with Node.js/Jest

-This document outlines our comprehensive testing strategy for the CV Matcher database using pgTAP, a TAP-compliant testing framework for PostgreSQL.
+This document outlines our comprehensive testing strategy for the CV Matcher database using Jest and Node.js, providing a modern JavaScript-based testing framework for PostgreSQL databases.

 ## Overview